intern0t/personal-blog/projects.md

         <tr>
             <td><a href="http://o.prashant.me/">Oblique</a></td>
             <td>
                 <p><a href="https://github.com/intern0t/Oblique" title="Github Repository">Project Oblique</a> is a URL shortener that uses API Endpoints developed in NodeJS to shorten and store long URL.
-Project Oblique started out as a private project but decided to go open-source.</p>
+Project Oblique started out as a private project but decided to go open-source.
+Feel free to clone, modify, and use for personal use.</p>

                 <ul class="row lang-used">
                     <li>HTML</li>